 Once a prospective donor is aware of your organization and your personal mission, you’ll want to let them know where they fit into your plan.
 Determine their philanthropic interests, then see how you fit into their goals.
 Make sure your mission aligns fully with theirs, so you can feel confident it’s a solid match.

 We can’t emphasize enough how crucial it is to recognize your donors.
 In addition to thanking them in public and private, reach out to them and ask for an impact story.
-This generates testimonials for your mission, while also giving your donors the credit they deserve.
+This generates testimonials for your mission to provide to future prospects, while also giving your donors the credit they deserve.

 When you provide potential donors with various avenues for giving, you increase the likelihood they will support you for years to come.
 Knowing that there will be different campaigns and programs that they have the opportunity to get involved in encourages donors to continuously provide major gifts.